Media Release September 21, 2020

-The launch will commence with Royal Inland Hospital and The Tree due to existing connections, relationships and identified need.
+The launch commenced with Royal Inland Hospital and The Tree due to existing connections, relationships and identified need.
 Healthy Care Pregnancy Program Pilot Project Key Points

 Acute to Community Partnership